zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 - Leverage tools like Helm for packaging and GitOps tools (Argo CD) for deployment automation.
 - The goal is deployment portability and avoiding cloud vendor lock-in.

+3. **Open Core and Managed Edges**:
+- Use open-source technologies like Kubernetes, Dapr, and other cloud-native libraries as the system’s core to ensure flexibility, avoid vendor lock-in, and leverage community-driven innovation.
+- Integrate proprietary managed services (e.g., CockroachDB Serverless, Upstash Redis, OpenAI APIs) at the system’s edges to offload operational complexity, enhance scalability, and access advanced capabilities like AI inference or distributed databases.
+- The goal is to balance cost, control, and performance by combining the robustness of open-source infrastructure with the efficiency of managed services.

 ### Core Principles